StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Int
 - Unit:
 - Is mutable: Yes
 - Description: The minimum number of JSON fields for performing Flat JSON.
-Flat JSON is not performed if the number of JSON fields is less than this value
+Flat JSON is not performed if the number of JSON fields is less than this value.
+This parameter takes effect only when `enable_json_flat` is set to `true`.
 - Introduced in: v3.3.0

 ##### json_flat_column_max